 - 7.1 Documents may be filed electronically across most areas of the Court.
-Electronic filing is also mandated in most Judge-managed lists of the Commercial Court by the Rules of the Court.
+Electronic filing is also mandated for all documents required to be filed in any proceeding in the Commercial Court, Common Law Division and Costs Court by the Rules of the Court.
 The Court continues to develop its electronic-filing options. - 7.2 Where documents are filed in hard copy or an electronic format which does not permit text to be searched and copied, the Court may request documents also be provided in a format which will enable text to be searched and copied electronically.